smart-edge-open/specs/doc/applications/openness_service_mesh.md

 ### Enabling Service Mesh through the Service Mesh Flavor

 Istio service mesh can be deployed with OpenNESS using the OEK through the pre-defined *service-mesh* flavor as described in [Service Mesh Flavor](../flavors.md#service-mesh-flavor) section.
 Istio is installed with `default` profile by default (for Istio installation profiles refer to: https://istio.io/latest/docs/setup/additional-setup/config-profiles/).
+The Istio management console, [Kiali](https://kiali.io/), is deployed alongside Istio with the default credentials:

+* Username: `admin`
+* Password: `admin`
-The Istio management console, [Kiali](https://kiali.io/), is deployed alongside Istio with the default credentials: (a) Username: `admin`, (b) Password: `admin` and (c) Nodeport set to `30001`.
-Prometheus and Grafana are deployed in OpenNESS platform as part of the telemetry role and are integrated with Istio service mesh.
+* Nodeport set to `30001`

+Prometheus and Grafana are deployed in the OpenNESS platform as part of the telemetry role and are integrated with the Istio service mesh.

-To verify if Istio resources are deployed and running use the following command:
+To verify if Istio resources are deployed and running, use the following command:

 ```shell
 $kubectl get deployments,pods,serviceaccounts -n istio-system